codeandcoffeelb/codeandcoffeelb.github.io/_posts/members/2015-11-07-dylanisrael.md

 Sadly, I have very little time for video games.
 I spent the bulk of what free time I have working on my
 > [Youtube channel](www.youtube.com/pizzapokerguy87)

-Its just a coding channel dedicated to free tutorials that I personally am doign for the first time and figuring out as well.
+Its just a coding channel dedicated to free tutorials that I personally am doing for the first time and figuring out as I go.
 This is basically my first time using MarkDown and so far it isn't too bad.
 I'll look forward to messing with it more in the future.